ryoppippi/mirror-jsr-to-npm/README.md

           NPM_CONFIG_PROVENANCE: true # If you publish with provenance
 ```

-Make sure to replace `@your-scope/your-package`, "Your package description", and "https://your-homepage.com" with your actual package details.

 ## 🔑 Environment Variables

 - `PACKAGE_NAME`: The name of your package (e.g., "@octocat/hello-world")